the-carlisle-group/Abacus/APLSource/DocSource/ObjectReference/HTMLElement_Method_New.md

-# New
+# HTMLElement New Method

-The `New` function creates a new HTMLElement object.
+Creates a new HTMLElement object.

 ~~~
 R←{Y} New T [C [A]]